newjersey/navigator.business.nj.gov/content/src/filings/accounting-firm-renew.md

 - License Number
 - Registration Code
 - Current Mailing and Business address
-- Current information for the Resident Manager
+- Current information for the Resident Manager-in-Charge, this must be the Certified Public Accountant in the firm
 - Pay the associated fees for the registration renewal

 > **Once completed, you will have:**